Privilege Escalation

 Introduction to pip

 Before we start, let’s do a quick appendix check and determine what a ‘Python package’ is in actually.
-It is a Python module which can contain other modules or recursively, other packages.
+It is a Python module that can contain other modules or, recursively, other packages.
 It is the kind of Python package that you import in your Python code.
 So there are many tools available that help to install such packages and “pip” is one of that which is widely used in today’s era.

-The pip is an abbreviation of “python install packages” which is a tool for installing and managing Python packages.
+The pip is an abbreviation of “Python Install Packages” which is a tool for installing and managing Python packages.
 This command is very useful for web development as well as for sys-admins who manages cloud computing-based resources.
 Now we will start by running its help command to know the depth of “pip” operations.

 pip --help